-8. Officers and Honorary Members
+8. Ceremonial Positions and Honorary Members/Life Members

-8.2 The Annual General Meeting of the Club, if it thinks fit, may elect a President and Vice-Presidents.
-A President or Vice-President need not be a member of the association and on election shall, ex officio, be an honorary member of the Club and must be included in the Club’s Annual Return of Members to the ASA.
+8.1The Annual General Meeting of the Club, if it thinks fit, may elect a President and Vice-Presidents.
+A President or Vice-President need not be a member of the Club on election but shall, ex officio, be an honorary member of the Club and must be included in the Club’s Annual Return of Members to Swim England.

-8.3 The Committee may elect any person as an honorary member of the Club for such period as they think fit and they shall be entitled to all the privileges of membership except that they shall not be entitled to vote at meetings and serve as officers or on the Committee unless any such person shall have retained in addition his ordinary membership of the Club.
-Such honorary members must be included in the Club’s annual return as to membership.
+8.2The Committee may elect any person as an honorary member of the Club for such period as it thinks fit, or as a Life Member, and they shall be entitled to all the privileges of membership except that they shall not be entitled to vote at meetings and serve as Officers or on the Committee unless any such person shall have retained in addition their ordinary membership of the Club.
+Such honorary members and Life Members must be included in the Club’s annual return as to membership.

 9. Annual General Meeting

-9.1 The Annual General Meeting of the Club shall be held each year on a date falling within the period 1 December (“the Opening Date”) and 31 January (“the Closing Date”).
-The date for the Annual General Meeting shall be fixed by the Committee
+9.1The Annual General Meeting of the Club shall be held each year on a date in January.
+The date, time and venue for the Annual General Meeting shall be fixed by the Committee.

-9.2 The purpose of the Annual General Meeting is to transact the following business:
+9.2The purpose of the Annual General Meeting is to transact the following business:

 9.2.1to receive the Chairman’s report of the activities of the Club during the previous year;

 9.2.2to receive and consider the accounts of the Club for the previous year and the report on the accounts of the independent examiner and the Treasurer's report as to the financial position of the Club;

-9.2.3 to remove and elect the independent examiner (who must not be a member of the Committee or a member of the family of a member of the Committee) or confirm that he remain in office;
+9.2.3 to remove and elect the independent examiner (who must not be a member of the Committee or a member of the family of a member of the Committee) or confirm that He/she remain in office;

-9.2.5 to decide on any resolution which may be duly submitted in accordance with Rule 9.3.
+9.2.6 to decide on any resolution which may be duly submitted in accordance with Rule 9.3

-9.3Nominations for election of members to any office or for membership of the Committee shall be made in writing with a proposer and seconder to the Secretary not later than 21 days before the AGM).
-The nominee shall be required to indicate in writing on the nomination form his willingness to stand for election.
+9.3Nominations for election of members to any office or for membership of the Committee shall be made in writing by the proposer and seconder to the Secretary not later than 21 days before the AGM.
+The nominee shall be required to indicate in writing on the nomination form his/her willingness to stand for election.
 Notice of any resolution proposed to be moved at the Annual General Meeting shall be given in writing to the Secretary not later than 21 days before the AGM.